sourabh0902/Digital-Brain/README.md

 ## Improvements
 - To be extra secure not using api key in our code for server and insted using something like environmental variables.
+- And many other improvements can be done.